blister-pack/odinproject_javascript_course/README.md

 - Spent a lot of time replying to some questions from a company I applied to

 --13/03/2024
 - Finished final flex exercise.
 And it took a while and I found it quite difficult.
-Ouch
+Ouch.
+I do feel like started to understand flexbox better, however.
+How and when to use containers and how flex-wrap can change the way a page looks.
+It was hard but it was rewarding.

 --14/03/2024
 - Starting the landing page project of the foundations course